-Vietnam is very backpacker friendly and the tourist trail is very well-defined, but I figured I’d throw in my own input based on my experience here.
-My own route made very little sense and was full of mistakes that could have been easily avoided had I looked at a map, but you should be glad that I made the mistake of spending 5 nights on sleeper buses out of 7 days so you don’t have to.
+Vietnam is very backpacker friendly and the tourist trail is very well-defined.
+It helps that it is a relatively vertical country where there is a pretty common north-to-south trail or vice versa.
+My own route made very little sense and was full of mistakes that could have been easily avoided had I looked at a map but you should be thankful that I made the mistake of spending five out of seven nights on sleeper buses so that you don’t have to.

 Stop 1: Hanoi